TheBeachLab/backtofabacademy2024/documentation/en/md/w01/w01-chapter-21.md

 ### Using Markdown
-"I'm not exactly looking to break new ground here".
+[I'm not exactly looking to break new ground here]{.smallcaps}.
 The strategy that has served me well for many years is to write content in a plain text file in a format called Markdown `.md`.
 This way, I focus solely on writing the content.
 Advantages of writing in Markdown:

 - You don't need any special program to write plain text.
 You could even write it by hand if you have nice handwriting and scan it later.
 - It's easy to write, you don't have to twist your fingers typing `</h1>` and stuff like that.